-Valve material includes the body stem material, shell material, trim materials, ball, wedge or flap materials, operating components, support material, gland materials, anti-friction materials, well end, flanges and any other specified component material.
-Then the inspector witnesses the materials identification on the certificates against the materials marking which is further verified with the valve drawing datasheet, material list and other specifications.
+Valve material includes the body stem material, shell material, valve trim materials, ball, wedge or flap materials, operating components, support material, gland materials, anti-friction materials, well end, flanges, and any other specified component material.
+Then the inspector witnesses the materials identification on the certificates against the materials marking which is further verified with the valve drawing datasheet, material list, and other specifications.

 Upon completion of the valve material inspection by the third part inspector, he issues an inspection visit report (IVR), that contains the following items: